 The Company performs periodic credit evaluations of the financial condition of its customers, monitors collections and payments from customers, and generally does not require collateral.
 The Company provides for the possible inability to collect accounts receivable by recording an allowance for doubtful accounts.
 The Company writes off an account when it is considered uncollectible.
 The Company estimates the allowance for doubtful accounts based on historical experience, aging of accounts receivable, and information regarding the credit worthiness of its customers.
 Additionally, the Company provides an allowance for returns and discounts based on historical experience.
-In 2016, 2015, and 2014 the Company recorded expenses of \$0.9 million, \$0.3 million and \$0.5 million, respectively, related to the allowance for doubtful accounts.
+The allowance for doubtful accounts activity was as follows: